proximax-storage/xpx-chain-devportal-docs/docs/getting-started/setting-up-workstation.md

 For `testnet` you can get test-XPX from our online faucet.
 Simply go to our [faucet](../cheatsheet.md#testnet-1-faucet) to get your test-XPX.

-## Accessing our PRIVATE Net

-For our `Private` net, please send an email to devops@proximax.io to gain access to the private network.

 ## Setting up the development environment
 It is time to choose a programming language.
 Pick the one you feel most comfortable with, or follow your project requirements.